One part of my recommended scabies treatment plan is oral use of the drug ivermectin.

-This can be tricky though, as the FDA has not yet approved ivermectin for humans, at least not for scabies treatment.
+This can be tricky though, as while the FDA has approved ivermectin for humans, it’s not approved specifically for scabies treatment.

 In this article I’ll be talking about what ivermectin is, where to get ivermectin for humans, and how to use it safely.